emhaihsan/todo-web3/README.md

 1. Open the application in your browser
 2. Connect your MetaMask wallet
 3. Ensure you're connected to Sepolia Testnet
-4. Start adding and deleting tasks
+4. Start adding, editing and deleting tasks

 ## 🧪 Testing